Visiting the Knesset

 Visitors are requested to dress appropriately.

-Those who are wearing the following will not be allowed into the Knesset building: Shorts, 3/4 pants, torn pants, shirts with political slogans, and belly shirts.
+Those who are wearing the following will not be allowed into the Knesset building: Shorts, 3/4 pants, torn pants, sleeveless shirts, shirts with political slogans, belly shirts and flip-flops.

 This dress code applies to anyone aged 14 and older.